 A pork cutlet.

-A pork cutlet is a piece of pork that is pounded into a tender, thin piece.
+A pork cutlet is pork that has been ground and and shaped into a patty.
 It’s traditionally breaded and then fried.

 Perfect for a sandwich.